diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Scheduling

 Schedoscope offers an [[HTTP API|Schedoscope HTTP API]].
+The API is particularly useful for automating job runs and connecting Schedoscope to shell scripts or other ETL tools.

-If you want your data up-to-date 5 minutes past every hour during business time (8am-8pm) simply register a cronjob, such as:
+For example, if you want your data up-to-date 5 minutes past every hour during business time (8am-8pm) simply register a cronjob, such as:

        5   8-20 * * *  curl http://localhost:20698/materialize/schedoscope.example.osm.datamart/ShopProfiles